2021 Lasithi earthquake: Tectonic setting

 The island of Crete, and the country of Greece in general is prone to seismic activity and is home to one of the most destructive earthquakes in all of Europe.
 Crete lies in the non-magmatic part of the so-called Hellenic arc which is related to of the subduction of the African plate beneath the Eurasian plate (specifically the Aegean Sea plate).
 Crete is affected by large earthquakes originating from or near the subduction zone, such as the 365 Crete earthquake.
 It is also affected by much shallower earthquakes resulting from ongoing extension orientated north–south (on west–east trending normal faults) and west–east (on south–north to SSW–NNE trending normal faults).

 Damage

 According to the Mayor of Sitia, the town hall was confirmed to have sustained damage.
 The church of Saint Nicholas in Xerokampos, Sitia collapsed, but no casualties were reported as the structure was vacant during the time of the shock.
-Efthymios Lekkas, a professor of dynamic tectonic applied geology & disaster management at the National and Kapodistrian University of Athens said that fortunately damage was minimal and was only observed in old or abandoned masonry buildings.
+Efthymios Lekkas, a professor of dynamic tectonic applied geology and disaster management at the National and Kapodistrian University of Athens said that fortunately damage was minimal and was only observed in old or abandoned masonry buildings.
 At Xerokampos, the quake lead to the collapse of the chapel of Agios Nicholaos and knocked off items off shelves at shops.
 The town hall building of Sitia suffered minor fracturing on the facade.